Neon-Face/Web_Data_48/README.md

 # WDPS

 ## Docker
 Example with llama-2-7b.Q4_K_M.gguf model and input.txt in the CWD, attach them as volumes.
-Pass `--gpu` to run the model on an nvidia GPU.
+Pass `--gpu` to run the model on a GPU.

 CPU image:
 ```